WISDEM/WEIS/docs/how_weis_viz_works.rst

 OpenFAST
 ~~~~~~~~

-Plot OpenFAST timeseries from a WEIS optimization output directory.
+Plot OpenFAST time series from a WEIS optimization output directory.
 The user can select the channels they wish to plot.
-The outputs are from the last optmization iteration.
+The outputs are from the last optimization iteration.

 .. image:: images/viz/WEIS_Outputs/OpenFAST.png